A timeline of 19th-century America

 Recollections of a Lifetime, Samuel Griswold Goodrich

-Company formed by Cyrus W. Field begins to lay Transatlantic Cable between Ireland and Newfoundland
+company formed by Cyrus W. Field begins to lay Transatlantic Cable between Ireland and Newfoundland

 •